tatomyr/json-x-type/NOTES.md

       $ref: '#/components/x-types/Item'
 ```

-All keys in X-Types start with `$` prefix, so it's generally easier to distinguish them from the type values.
+All keys in X-Type start with `$` prefix, so it's generally easier to distinguish them from the type values.

 ---